 Check out the first episode of Extr@ in English, French, German and Spanish!

 Written by Víctor Mir – Robert Schuman Communications’ Trainee at TermCoord.
-Born in Spain, Víctor studied in a German School and holds a Bachelor’s degree in Translation and Interpreting, a University-specific degree in Linguistic Mediation and a Master’s degree in Edition, Production and New Journalistic Technologies
+Víctor, who hails from Spain, studied in a German School and holds a Bachelor’s degree in Translation and Interpreting, a University-specific degree in Linguistic Mediation and a Master’s degree in Edition, Production and New Journalistic Technologies